v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 communicate and collaborate with groups of people both inside and outside the company.
 However, Microsoft 365 groups offer a more powerful solution for collaboration, and Adatum’s CTO wants to take advantage of this feature.
-He has asked you to upgrade the company’s Sales Department distribution list to a Microsoft 365 group so that Adatum’s Sales staff can choose the people they want to collaborate with and easily set up a collection of resources for those people to share.
+He has asked Holly to upgrade the company’s Sales Department distribution list to a Microsoft 365 group so that Adatum’s Sales staff can choose the people they want to collaborate with and easily set up a collection of resources for those people to share.